 - 2. DFCs Adopted by GMA 8.
 On the date of this Plan's adoption, the District did not have any permitted wells in the portion of the Brazos River Alluvium Aquifer and the Trinity Aquifer in GMA 8.
 For the purpose of this Plan, the District considers the portion of the Brazos River Alluvium Aquifer within GMA 8 as a non-relevant aquifer.
 The District will not monitor water levels in the GMA 8 portion of the Brazos River Alluvium until the GMA 8 portion of the Brazos River Alluvium is deemed as a relevant aquifer by the District.
-The District does not plan to monitor water levels in the Trinity Aquifer until there is at least one permitted well that pumps from the Trinity Aquifer. - 3.
+The District does not plan to monitor water levels in the Trinity Aquifer. - 3.
 The District's DFCs for the Trinity Aquifer are provided in Table 7-4 for the 2021 Joint Planning cycle.
 These DFCs are average drawdowns for a 71-year period that begins January 2010 and ends December 2080.
 The average drawdowns are for areas covered by each aquifer in Milam County as defined by the stratigraphy provided by the TWDB GAM for the Northern Trinity Aquifer (Kelley and others, 2014).
 GMA 8's explanatory report (WSP and others, 2022) documents the development of the Trinity Aquifer DFCs.

 2021 Joint Planning

-Aquifer Average Drawdown between

-Aquilei January 2010 and December 2080
+Aquifer Average Drawdown between January 2010 and December 2080 (ft)

-(ft)

 Glen Rose 241

 Travis Peak 412

 Hensell 261

 Hosston 412